 4. Comfortable pose

-For more tips ho to get started with your meditation, read this.
+For more tips how to get started with your meditation, visit our new online academy.

 Different Types Of Meditation To Practice In The Blue Osa Temple